Orange Alert

 Group photo of 2024-2025 Engaged Humanities Research Team

-Expanding Pathways for Undergraduate Community-Engaged Research
+Expanding Undergraduate Community-Engaged Research

 A&S strengthens the Engaged Humanities Network, allowing more undergraduate students access to community-engaged research opportunities and valuable mentorship.